 Those who decided to receive guidance from the missionaries began to reveal their faith in public, despite the newly established Meiji Government continuing the ban on Christianity issued by the Tokugawa Shogunate.
 The situation escalated to such an extent that the authorities could no longer ignore emerging Hidden Christians.
 As a result, the suppression of Christians once again strengthened, leading to persecutions known as the Urakami Yonban Kuzure and the Goto Kuzure.
 However, following strong protests by Western countries to the Meiji Government about the treatment of the Hidden Christians, in 1873 the ban on Christianity was eventually lifted in Japan.

-Consequently, Hidden Christians split into three groups: (1) those who reaccepted Catholicism under the guidance of the missionaries and rejoined the Catholic Church, (2) those who refused to submit to the authority of the missionaries and instead continued with their own practices nurtured during the lengthy period of the ban on Christianity (this group was known as the Kakure Kirishitan), and (3) those who decided to convert to Buddhism or Shinto, leaving the Christian faith altogether after a long debate over whether to rejoin Catholicism or not.
+Consequently, Hidden Christians split into three groups: (1) those who reaccepted Catholicism under the guidance of the missionaries and joined the Catholic Church as their ancestors did in the 16th century, (2) those who refused to submit to the authority of the missionaries and instead continued with their own practices nurtured during the lengthy period of the ban on Christianity (this group was known as the Kakure Kirishitan), and (3) those who decided to convert to Buddhism or Shinto, leaving the Christian faith altogether after a long debate over whether to rejoin Catholicism or not.

-In the villages which rejoined Catholicism and accepted the guidance offered by the missionaries, the houses of former religious leaders were used as temporary churches.
-In most villages, there had been multiple faith communities during the ban on Christianity, and once the ban was lifted those communities merged, offering their prayers at one temporary church in each village, under the leadership of a single faith leader.
-In some cases, however, multiple temporary churches existed at the same time in one village, demonstrating that each faith community that had originated during the period of the ban had remained in place, with each of those individual units adhering to the Catholic faith.
+In the villages which returned to Catholicism and accepted the guidance offered by the missionaries, the houses of former religious leaders were used as temporary churches.
+In most villages, there had been multiple faith communities during the ban on Christianity, and once the ban was lifted those communities merged, offering their prayers at one temporary church in each village.

 Following the lifting of the ban on Christianity in 1873, Hidden Christians who had rejoined the Catholic Church, using temporary churches and other sites as places of worship, started to build simple wooden churches in their own villages from around the mid-1880s onwards.
-These churches were symbols of the revival of the Catholic faith, and they can also be seen as a visible indication that the traditions of Hidden Christians which were nurtured and secretly transmitted over the approximately 250-year period of the ban were now coming to an end.
+These churches were symbols of the revival of the Catholic faith, and they can also be seen as a visible indication of the end of Hidden Christians’ hiding that had lasted over the approximately 250-year period of the ban.
 Many of the churches were constructed under the guidance of missionaries and were located in the centre of the village or on historic sites associated with martyrdom or other historic events.
 In order to accommodate the increasing number of followers, these churches were rebuilt using the same materials as those used for Western buildings, such as bricks or stones, and using Western construction methods.
 On the other hand, the Egami Church on Naru Island was constructed using local methods and materials that show a connection to the period of the ban on Christianity, but used local input to better adapt it to the topography and climate of its island location, for example, in order to avoid humidity damage and provide protection against strong seasonal winds.

 Components of this stage

-The site of an encounter with returned Catholic missionaries after an absence of over two centuries that triggered the transitional phase in the religious identity of Hidden Christian communities.
+The site of the ‘Discovery of Hidden Christians’, an encounter with returned Catholic missionaries that triggered the end of Hidden Christians’ hiding.